phetsims/perennial/doc/automated-maintenance-process.md

 ## The REPL

-Most maintenance actions are done in a REPL.
+Most maintenance actions are done in a read-evaluate-print loop (REPL).
 It operates basically like a Node.js prompt (if you type just `node` at the command line), or like Chrome's command-line tools.
 You can assign global variables and do assorted operations.

 To open up the maintenance REPL: